MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.EndPage.md

 ---

-# VisWebPageSettings.EndPage Property (Visio Save As Web)
+# VisWebPageSettings.EndPage property (Visio Save As Web)

 Specifies the page number of the last page in the range when you save a range of pages as a webpage.
 Read/write.